britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 We use the term "pervasive attack" {{RFC7258}} to collectively describe these operations.
 The term "pervasive" is used because the attacks are designed to indiscriminately gather as much data as possible and to apply selective analysis on targets after the fact.
 This means that all, or nearly all, Internet communications are targets for these attacks.
 To achieve this scale, the attacks are physically pervasive; they affect a large number of Internet communications.
 They are pervasive in content, consuming and exploiting any information revealed by the protocol.
 And they are pervasive in technology, exploiting many different vulnerabilities in many different protocols.

-It's important to note that although the attacks mentioned above were executed by NSA and GCHQ, there are many other organizations that can mount pervasive attacks.
-Because of the resources required to achieve pervasive scale, pervasive attacks are most commonly undertaken by nation-state actors.
+It's important to note that although the attacks mentioned above were executed by NSA and GCHQ, there are many other organizations that can mount pervasive surveillance attacks.
+Because of the resources required to achieve pervasive scale, these attacks are most commonly undertaken by nation-state actors.
 For example, the Chinese Internet filtering system known as the "Great Firewall of China" uses several techniques that are similar to the QUANTUM program, and which have a high degree of pervasiveness with regard to the Internet in China.

 # Threat Model {#model}